 Many items that Medicare doesn’t cover can be written off for tax purposes, if you qualify.
 You can also deduct transportation expenses to get to medical appointments.
-If going by car, you can deduct a flat 20-cents-per-mile rate for 2019, or you can keep track of your actual out-of-pocket expenses for gas, oil and repairs.
+If going by car, you can deduct a flat 20-cents-per-mile rate for 2019.
+Or you can keep track of your actual out-of-pocket expenses for gas, oil and repairs.

 Need more information?

-If you have additional questions about Medicare coverage options or claiming medical expense deductions on your personal tax return, please contact us.
+If you have additional questions about Tax Bill Medicare coverage options or claiming medical expense deductions on your personal tax return, please contact us.
 Your advisor can help determine the optimal overall tax-planning strategy based on your personal circumstances.